 When looking at a data architecture design, you really need to start with the requirements of your solution.
 All solutions can be bubbled down to a specific set of elements.
 As pictured below, you have the information you want to collect, either in real-time streaming or in batches.
 This information will be stored in a data lake or database where other people will use it to create analytics and reports to make decisions.

 Most of the data solutions you create will start like this.
-Your next decisions will be what tools can you use to successfully manage your requirements.
+Your next decisions will be what tools you can use to manage your requirements successfully.

 All solutions start with the following design layers;